javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 So, copying an object variable creates one more reference to the same object.

 But what if we need to duplicate an object?
-Create an independant copy, a clone?
+Create an independent copy, a clone?

 That's also doable, but a little bit more difficult, because there's no built-in method for that in JavaScript.
-Actually, that's rarely needed, copying by reference is good most of the time.
+Actually, that's rarely needed.
+Copying by reference is good most of the time.

 But if we really want that, then we need to create a new object and replicate the structure of the existing one by iterating over its properties and copying them on the primitive level.